Let us help you gently back to better health

 Everyone is different, so we take into account your lifestyle, your medical history, any previous accidents or injuries and any sports or activities you like to do, so we can build up a picture of you as a unique individual.

-This is what some of her patients have to say:
+This is what some of their patients have to say:

 Not sure if osteopathy is right for you?
-Elizabeth offers a no obligation 10 minute telephone consultation where you can chat through your symptoms and concerns and together you can decide if you will benefit from treatment with her.
+Elizabeth and Jenn offer a no obligation 10 minute telephone consultation where you can chat through your symptoms and concerns and together you can decide if you will benefit from treatment with her.
 Our friendly receptions team are available to arrange a ring back, or book an appointment on 01625 502782 or email us using the contact form below.

 Frequently Asked Questions